 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Children should start thinning out between ages 2 and 5,” says Sara Lappé, MD, pediatrician at Cleveland Clinic Children’s.
+“Children should start thinning out between ages 2 and 5,” says pediatrician Sara Lappé, MD.
 “Your child will look his thinnest about the time he starts Kindergarten.”

 It’s hard to eyeball a healthy weight, though.
 That’s why all kids should see their doctor regularly, to make sure their body mass index (BMI) is within a healthy range (between the 5th and 85th percentile).

 Children at or above the 85th percentile are overweight.
 Those at or above the 95th percentile are obese.
 And that can bring on a bundle of ills — as if not keeping up with other kids on the playground weren’t hurtful enough:

 - Sleep disturbances, including snoring and sleep apnea, which has been linked to behavior problems

 Shockingly, about 17 percent of U.S. kids between ages 2 and 19 are obese.
 That number has nearly tripled since 1980.

 To help your child maintain a healthy weight, Dr. Lappé suggests three things — all reliant on you.
 Your kids are more likely to make healthy choices if you do too.

 “Get active with your kids,” says Dr. Lappé.
 “Don’t tell them to go outside and do something.
 Do it with them.”

 Shoot hoops.
 Play tag.
 Ride bikes.
 A good guideline is 60 minutes of aerobic activity per day.
 But this can be split up into more than one session.